MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ## Turn off password expiration

 You now need to set the resource account so that the password never expires.
+If the password expires, the resource account will no longer sign in on the device when the password expiry period is reached.
+The password will then need to be changed for the resource account and then updated on each device.

 > [!NOTE]
 > Setting **Password never expires** is a requirement for shared Microsoft Teams devices.
-If your domain rules may prohibit passwords that don't expire, you'll need to create an exception for each Microsoft Teams device resource account. <br><br>
+If your domain rules may prohibit passwords that don't expire, you'll need to create an exception for each Microsoft Teams device resource account.
-> If the password expires, the resource account will no longer sign in on the device when the password expiry period is reached.
-The password will then need to be changed for the resource account and also updated on each device.

 #### [**Azure Active Directory 2.0**](#tab/azure-active-directory2-password/)